 We opted for a high street lawyer for my conveyancing in Tibshelf last week.
 Upon checking the Ts and Cs it is apparent thatI am responsible for charges even if the sale doesn't happen.
 Should I ditch them and choose a web based conveyancing company offering no move no charge conveyancing in Tibshelf?

-Generally there is a compromise along the lines that if "No Sale No Fee" is available then the conveyancing charges will tend to be be higher to offset the conveyances that do not go ahead.
-Also remember that these schemes tend not to cover outlay for example Tibshelf conveyancing search expenses.
+It is usually a trade off in that if "No Sale No Fee" is advertised then the conveyancing charges will tend to be be more expensive to cover the conveyances that do not go ahead.
+You should be mindful that these deals tend not to cover expenses e.g. Tibshelf conveyancing search costs.

 How does conveyancing in Tibshelf differ for newly converted properties?

-Most buyers of new build premises in Tibshelf approach us having been asked by the builder to exchange contracts and commit to the purchase even before the premises is finished.
-This is because new home sellers in Tibshelf usually buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Tibshelf approach us having been asked by the housebuilder to sign contracts and commit to the purchase even before the premises is finished.
+This is because house builders in Tibshelf typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Tibshelf or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Tibshelf or who has acted in the same development.